The Sparse Grids Matlab kit -- a Matlab implementation of sparse grids for high-dimensional function approximation and uncertainty quantification: Abstract

 \section{Abstract}

-The \SGK is a collection of Matlab functions for high-dimensional interpolation and quadrature, based on the combination technique form of sparse grids.
-It is lightweight, high-level and easy to use, good for quick prototyping and teaching.
-It is somehow geared towards Uncertainty Quantification (UQ), but it is flexible enough for other purposes.
-The goal of this paper is to give an overview of the implementation structure of the \SGK and to showcase its potentialities, guided by some illustrative tests and a final comprehensive example on forward and inverse UQ analysis.
+\Ladd{The Sparse Grids Matlab Kit provides a Matlab implementation of sparse grids, and can be used for approximating high-dimensional functions and, in particular, for surrogate-model-based uncertainty quantification.
+It is lightweight, high-level and easy to use, good for quick prototyping and teaching; however, it is equipped with some features that allow its use also in realistic applications.
+The goal of this paper is to provide an overview of the data structure and of the mathematical aspects forming the basis of the software, as well as comparing the current release of our package to similar available software}.